sehilyi/awesome-visualization-tasks/README.md

 ## Visual Exploration Tools
 - [TouchPivot: Blending WIMP & Post-WIMP Interfaces for Data Exploration on Tablet Devices](http://hcil.snu.ac.kr/research/touchpivot) - Designed six tasks (questions) for the user study using TouchPivot, Tableau, and PivotTable of Microsoft Excel.

+## Comparative Visualizations
+- [Considerations for Visualizing Comparison](https://graphics.cs.wisc.edu/Papers/2018/Gle18/viscomp.pdf) [[slide]](http://graphics.cs.wisc.edu/Talks/Gleicher/2017/VisComp-given.pdf) - Comparison tasks can be categorized by *Action* and *Target*: *What is being compared?* and *what to do with relationships?*.